cvkem/jaeger_stats/README.md

 ## Using stitch-tool to merges results of different runs
+The stitch tool is used to take a series of trace_analysis outputs and stitch them together to a single time-series analysis.
+The inputs are defined in a file 'input.stitch'.

+The collected (time-series) output is written to a file 'stitch.csv' (default) which can easily read into Microsof Excel.
+The output contains (fine-grained) metrics-data as a time-series for all:
+* process/operation combinations
+* call-chains (call paths), with is basically an additional level of details as most process/operations can be reached over multiple call-chains.
+Each time-series is amended with a linear regression analysis for that time-series.

+Next to the detailled output a file is generated that shows the anomalies (outliers) that have been detected.

+When you run the 'stitch' with flag `--help` you see:

 ```
 $ stitch -h`
 Stitching results of different runs of trace_analysis into a single CSV for visualization in Excel